binkley/homebrewery-files/witch.md

   Instills dread on a single foe; pairs naturally with the Witch&rsquo;s glare cantrip.

 - **Dissonant Whispers** <br>
-  Psychic pain that drives enemies away.
+  Psychic pain that drives enemies away and instills respect.
+  You are satisfied to share fear.

 - **Earth Tremor** <br>
   Shakes the ground, knocks prone, and leaves rough terrain.